phreeza/manuscript_axon_potentials/doc/manuscript.md

 should improve our understanding of axonal contributions to the ABR.

+We have shown that the EFP in the barn owl NL is consistent with a model of axonal sources.
+We believe synaptic contributions to be small in this case for the following reasons: Deflection of the somatic membrane potential due to synaptic currents is much smaller than the impact of postsynaptic spikes [@Ashida2007Passive;@Funabiki2011Computation].
+Since postsynaptic spikes contribute little to the EFP [@Kuokkanen2010Origin], we suspect that the synaptic contributions to the EFP are also small.
+Furthermore, synaptic EFP contributions would require a spatial separation of currents, which is not possible to achieve in NL because of the symmetrical arrangement of synapses on the spherical NL cell bodies [@carr90], meaning that synaptic sources can also not explain a dipolar EFP, and are thus expected to contribute little to the EFP.

 Dipolar EFPs in other animals and brain regions
 ----

 It is interesting to note that a similar dipole-like reversal of polarity as shown here for the barn owl NL has been reported in the chicken NL [@Schwarz1992Can], as well as in the mammalian analog to NL, the medial superior olive (MSO) [@McLaughlin2010Oscillatory].
-The phase reversal in this case was modeled based on the assumption that the postsynaptic NL and
-MSO dendrites with their bipolar morphology generate the dipolar EFP response [@McLaughlin2010Oscillatory; @Goldwyn2014Model].
+The phase reversal in this case was modeled based on the assumption that the postsynaptic NL and MSO dendrites with their bipolar morphology generate the dipolar EFP response [@McLaughlin2010Oscillatory; @Goldwyn2014Model].
 However, in the owl this dipolar morphology of neurons is largely absent [@carr90], making dendritic sources unlikely.
-This
-suggests that similar dipolar field potentials in owls and mammals emerge from different physiological substrates.
+This suggests that similar dipolar field potentials in owls and mammals emerge from different physiological substrates.
 Such a convergence might point towards an evolutionary pressure favouring such an EFP structure in coincidence detection systems, and indeed, @Goldwyn2016Neuronal have proposed a model in which this extracellular potential enhances the function of coincidence detectors through a form of ephaptic interaction.
 Their approach centers on dendrites and is not directly transferable, but it seems possible that a similar mechanism might arise in the barn owl NL based on axonal EFPs.

-Synaptic EFP sources also require a spatial separation of currents, which is hard to achieve in NL because of the symmetrical arrangement of synapses on the spherical NL cell bodies [@carr90], meaning that synaptic sources can also not explain a dipolar EFP, and are thus expected to contribute little to the EFP.

 The key assumption underlying our modeling of axonal geometries is that there exists a preferential direction of the axon arbor.
 In many structures